NeoChen1024/Weird_CPU/README.md

 * Memory-Mapped I/O (Separate Address)

 ## Todo:
+1. Add OP decode ROM to make use of much wider control lines
-1. Emulator in C (WIP)
+2. Emulator in C (WIP)
-2. Assembler
+3. Assembler

 # How does it looks like?
 ![The Circuit](https://github.com/NeoChen1024/Weird_CPU/raw/trunk/c.png)